knmnyn/hugo-blox/content/authors/junng/_index.md

 ---
 # Display name
-title: Jun Ping Ng
+title: Jun-Ping Ng

 # Full Name (for SEO)
-first_name: Jun
+first_name: Jun-Ping
 last_name: Ng

 # Is this the primary user of the site?